eirczliu/img-storage/README.md

 As its name.
-Photo repos, showing some rendering of code.
+Photo repos, showing some renderings of code.